-A significant improvement in the survival time for the Finnish Peritoneal Mesothelioma Patients was recorded.
-A selected group of patients received a combination of HIPEC (Hyperthermic intraperitoneal chemotherapy) and CRS (Cytoreductive surgery) resulting in 5 years survival time for 50% of the patients and those who received radical therapy plus chemotherapy gained 5 years survival time for 75% of the patients.
+Researchers recorded significant improvement in the survival time for the Finnish Peritoneal Mesothelioma Patients.
+A selected group of patients received a combination of HIPEC (Hyperthermic intraperitoneal chemotherapy) and CRS (Cytoreductive surgery) resulting in 5 years survival time for 50% of the patients and those who received radical therapy plus chemotherapy gained five years survival time for 75% of the patients.

 Recent research conducted on the Finnish peritoneal mesothelioma patients has revealed that a combination of surgical treatment and chemotherapy can significantly elevate the survival time.

 Researchers from the University of Helsinki, the department of surgery at Kuopio University Hospital in Kuopio, and the Helsinki University, Finland have deduced remarkable results by using a combination of chemical and surgical treatments in comparison with a previously done, smaller study conducted in Finland.